 Gliosis and Innate Inflammation in Glaucoma

 Neuroinflammation is a key mediator of cell death in neurodegenerative diseases of the retina and brain.
 Our work showed that astrogliosis is toxic to retinal ganglion cells in a mouse model of glaucoma.
-We are currently pursuing both translational and basic science projects studying the role resident microglia and infiltrating macrophages play in the death of retinal ganglion cells.
+We are currently pursuing both basic and translational projects studying the role resident microglia and infiltrating macrophages play in the death of retinal ganglion cells.

 Cui MA website pic 1.jpg